Poisson structures of near-symplectic manifolds and their cohomology: Abstract

 \section{Abstract}

-In this work we connect Poisson and near-symplectic geometry by showing that there are two almost regular Poisson structures induced by a near-symplectic $2n$--manifold.
-The first structure is of maximal rank $2n$ and vanishes on a codimension--2 subspace.
-The second one is log-f symplectic of maximal rank $2n-2$.
-We then compute the Poisson cohomology of the former structure in dimension 4, showing that it is finite and depends on the modular class.
-We also determine the cohomology of a different Poisson structure on smooth 4-manifolds, the one associated to broken Lefschetz fibrations.
-This completes the cohomology of the possible degeneracies of singular Poisson structures in dimension 4.
+We connect Poisson and near-symplectic geometry by showing that there is a singular Poisson structure on a near-symplectic 4-manifold.
+The Poisson structure $\pi$ is defined on the tubular neighbourhood of the singular locus $Z_{\omega}$ of the 2-form $\omega$, it is of maximal rank 4 and it vanishes on a degeneracy set containing $Z_{\omega}$.
+We compute its smooth Poisson cohomology, which depends on the modular vector field and it is finite dimensional.
+We conclude with a discussion on the relation between the Poisson structure $\pi$ and the overtwisted contact structure associated to a near-symplectic 4-manifold.